ShaharShc/SearchEngine/README.md

 # Search_Engine
-The is a skeleton of a search engine project for your convenience.
-Please follow the instructions provided in the file: intructions.txt
+We have created a search engine out of Twitter's tweets from SCRATCH.